3D object layers in PSD files

 Dave Scotland provides a pair of tutorials on the CG Swot website in which he demonstrates how to create RPF files in a 3D application and how to use RPF files in After Effects.
 The first part explains the RPF format and how to create RPF files in 3DS Max.
 The second part shows how to use the Object ID and Z depth information in an RPF file within After Effects, using the ID Matte, Depth of Field, Depth Matte, and Fog 3D effects.

 Using 3D tracking completes camera movements so that additional elements can be composited into the scene to make it appear to honor the same camera movement.
 The 3D camera tracker effect analyzes video sequences to extract camera motion and 3D scene data.
 The 3D camera motion allows you to correctly composite 3D elements over your 2D footage.
-For details about using the 3D camera tracker effect, see this video tutorial by Angie Taylor from Learn by Video.
 To know more about 3D camera tracker feature, see Tracking 3D camera movement.

 The tutorial Use Cinema 4D Lite with After Effects cameras and lights explains how to create an After Effects comp with cameras, lights, and solid layers, and then open it in Cinema 4D Lite to add 3D objects.